gausu/Data-Analytics-Projects/README.md

 # EDA-Projects
-My 1st projects of which exploratory data analysis was conducted.
+Projects of which exploratory data analysis was conducted.